Iraq: Market Profile

 - Bordering the Persian Gulf, Iraq is an oil-rich Middle East country with the world’s fifth-largest proven crude oil reserves.
-Within OPEC, Iraq was the second largest oil producer as of March 2016, pumping about four million barrels per day.
-Iraq’s oil output has substantially increased over the past few years, as the country regained stability in the years after the US-led invasion in 2003.
-According to the US Energy Information Administration (EIA), Iraq’s oil production growth in 2015 was the second largest in the world, trailing only the US.
-Nonetheless, Iraq is keen to participate in any output freeze among major OPEC and other producers, with a meeting expected in Russia in May 2016.
+Within OPEC, Iraq was the second largest oil producer after Saudi Arabia as of July 2017.
+Iraq’s oil output has substantially increased over in recent years, as the country regained stability after the US-led invasion in 2003.
+In August 2017, both Saudi Arabia and Iraq reaffirmed their commitment to reduce output under the OPEC agreement with non-OPEC countries.

 - Iraq mainly exports crude oil to India, China, the US and South Korea, and imports food, medicines and manufactured items from Turkey, China, Syria and the US.
 A reconstruction fee of 5% is imposed on most imported goods, except such items as food products and medicines.
 Four free zones have been established in the country to promote trade, all with advantageous customs incentives in place.
 Chinese companies are among the largest foreign investors in Iraq’s oil sector, with PetroChina, Sinopec and China National Offshore Oil Company (CNOOC) involved in many of the country’s oil projects.

 - Iraq’s FDI stock topped US$23.2 billion in 2014, up from US$8.0 billion in 2010.
 According to China’s Ministry of Commerce, China’s cumulative FDI in the country slipped slightly from US$483.5 million in 2010 to US$388.1 million in 2015.